davenquinn/xenoliths/paper/text/chapters/02-crystal-knob-introduction.md

-# Crystal Knob xenolith locality
+# The Crystal Knob xenolith locality

 The Crystal Knob volcanic neck (35.806º N, 121.174º W) is a Pleistocene olivine--plagioclase phyric basalt that erupted along the margin of the